 What Are You Going to Do With the Money?

-You should also determine what you are planning on doing with the money that you are investing.
+You should also determine what you are planning on doing with the money that you invest.
 If you are planning on using it for a down payment on a house or to pay for college, your investment choices will be different than if you plan on using it for retirement.

-If you are planning on using it in the next five years, you will be better off by choosing a more conservative account for your money.
-You may consider a money market account.
-If you are looking at longer than five years, you can be more aggressive in your investments and you might consider mutual funds and stocks.
+If you are planning on using it in the next five years, you will be better off by choosing a more conservative account for your money, as opposed to if your financial goals are more long-term, in which case you can choose riskier investments.

 Do You Understand Your Investment Options?

 If this is the first time you are investing money, it is important to realize that you will make more money with a long-term investment strategy than you will if you hope to make a quick buck by day trading or buying and selling securities quickly.

 While you can make money that way, it takes a solid understanding of the stock market, a lot of time, and real talent.
 If this is the investing route you want to take, you may consider hiring a professional.
 But proceed with caution.
 It is easy to take a big loss.

 Before you begin investing, you should first look for a good financial planner or advisor.
 Your financial planner should understand your financial goals and should offer you several options on how to achieve them.
 But you shouldn't blindly trust your financial advisor.
 Be sure you clearly understand the risks associated with each investment before you commit to it.
 If your financial planner is unable to explain this to you, then you should look for a new one.

 If you're not happy with who you hired, you should be able to find a financial planner through your bank or via a referral.
 A financial planner can help you determine how much you need to save and invest to reach your goals like early retirement or paying for your children's college.
 He can also help you identify the best type of accounts for specific goals, like a 529 college savings account or a basic investment account if you want to retire early.